Catalog of medicines. Interaction with other drugs

 From the hematopoietic and lymphatic systems: lymphopenia.

-on the part of the urinary system: increased serum creatinine concentration, renal failure.
+on the side of the urinary system: increased serum creatinine concentration, renal failure.

-Others: fever, fatigue, malaise, edema, lymphadenopathy, arterial hypotension, conjunctivitis, anaphylactic reactions.
+Other: fever, feeling tired, malaise, edema, lymphadenopathy, arterial hypotension, conjunctivitis, anaphylactic reactions.

-According to pharmacokinetic studies, the use of abacavir at a dose of 600 mg 2 times / day in combination with methadone reduces Cmax of abacavir in serum by 35%, increases the time to reach Cmax in serum by 1 hour, but does not change AUC.
+According to pharmacokinetic studies, the use of abacavir at a dose of 600 mg 2 times a day in combination with methadone reduces the Cmax of abacavir in serum by 35%, increases the time to reach Cmax in serum by 1 hour, but does not change the AUC.
 Clinical relevance these changes are small.
 The same study found that abacavir increased the systemic clearance of methadone by 22%.
-In most cases, these changes are also regarded as clinically insignificant, but in certain situations you may need to change the dose of methadone.
+In most cases, these changes are also regarded as clinically insignificant, but in certain situations The dose of methadone may need to be adjusted.

-Retinoids, such as isotretinoin, are eliminated by alcohol dehydrogenase, so they can interact with abacavir, but no special studies have been conducted at this time.
+Retinoids, such as isotretinoin, are eliminated by alcohol dehydrogenase and may therefore interact with abacavir, but no specific studies have been conducted at this time.

-Symptoms of hypersensitivity may appear any time after the start of treatment with abacavir, but most often they occur within the first 6 weeks.
+Symptoms of hypersensitivity may appear at any time after starting treatment with abacavir, but most often occur during the first 6 weeks.

-If, with the development of a hypersensitivity reaction, patients continue to take abacavir, then clinical manifestations become more pronounced and may take life threatening character.
-In most cases, symptoms disappear when abacavir is stopped.
+If patients continue to take abacavir when a hypersensitivity reaction develops, then clinical manifestations become more pronounced and can take life-threatening character.
+In most cases, symptoms disappear when you stop taking abacavir.

-There are reports of the development of lactic acidosis, hepatomegaly and fatty degeneration of the liver, incl. with a fatal outcome due to antiretroviral therapy with nucleoside analogues, including abacavir, and zidovudine, taken either alone or in combination.
+There are reports of the development of lactic acidosis, hepatomegaly and fatty liver degeneration, incl. fatalities due to antiretroviral therapy with nucleoside analogues, including abacavir, and zidovudine, taken alone or in combination.
 In most cases, these complications occur in women.

-Symptoms suggestive of lactic acidosis include general weakness loss of appetite, rapid weight loss unclear etiology, disorders of the gastrointestinal tract and disorders of the respiratory system (shortness of breath and tachypnea).
+Symptoms suggestive of lactic acidosis include general weakness, loss of appetite, rapid weight loss unknown etiology, disorders of the gastrointestinal tract and disorders of the respiratory system (shortness of breath and tachypnea).

 The use of abacavir in any patient requires caution, especially in the presence of risk factors for liver damage.
-If clinical or laboratory signs of lactic acidosis or hepatotoxicity appear (may manifest as hepatomegaly and fatty degeneration of the liver even in the absence of a pronounced increase in aminotransferase activity), treatment with abacavir should be discontinued.
+If clinical or laboratory signs of lactic acidosis or hepatotoxicity (may manifest as hepatomegaly and fatty liver disease even in the absence of a marked increase in aminotransferase activity) appear, treatment with abacavir should be discontinued.

 Combination antiretroviral therapy may be accompanied by the development of lipodystrophy syndrome.
-At clinical examination patients during the treatment period, it is necessary to pay attention to the redistribution of subcutaneous fat.
-Laboratory examination should include determination of serum lipid concentration and blood concentration.
-In violation of lipid metabolism, appropriate treatment is prescribed.
+At clinical examination During treatment, patients should pay attention to the redistribution of subcutaneous fat.
+Laboratory examination should include determination of serum lipid concentrations and blood concentrations.
+If lipid metabolism is disrupted, appropriate treatment is prescribed.

-If HIV-infected patients with severe immunodeficiency have asymptomatic or low-symptom opportunistic infections at the time of initiation of antiretroviral therapy (ART), such therapy may lead to an increase in the symptoms of opportunistic infections or other grave consequences.
+If HIV-infected patients with severe immunodeficiency have asymptomatic or minimally symptomatic opportunistic infections at the time of initiation of antiretroviral therapy (ART), such therapy may lead to increased symptoms of opportunistic infections or other severe consequences.
 These reactions usually occur within the first weeks or months after starting ART.
-Typical examples are cytomegalovirus retinitis, generalized or focal infection caused by mycobacteria, and pneumonia caused by Pneumocystis jiroveci (formerly P. carinii).
+Common examples are cytomegalovirus retinitis, generalized or focal infection caused by mycobacteria, and pneumonia caused by Pneumocystis jiroveci (formerly P. carinii).
 The appearance of any symptoms of inflammation requires immediate examination and, if necessary, treatment.

-The use of abacavir does not exclude the possibility of developing opportunistic infections or other complications of HIV infection, so patients should remain under the supervision of a physician experienced in the treatment of these diseases.
+The use of abacavir does not exclude the possibility of developing opportunistic infections or other complications of HIV infection, so patients should remain under the supervision of a physician experienced in treating these diseases.

-Antiretroviral therapy, including drugs containing abacavir, should be used with caution in patients with possible risk occurrence of IBS.
-All measures should be taken to minimize all modifiable risk factors (such as arterial hypertension, dyslipidemia, diabetes and smoking).
+Antiretroviral therapy, including drugs containing abacavir, should be prescribed with caution to patients with possible risk occurrence of ischemic heart disease.
+Every effort must be made to minimize all modifiable risk factors (such as arterial hypertension, dyslipidemia, diabetes mellitus and smoking).

 Pregnancy and lactation

-Adequate and well-controlled clinical studies of the safety of the use of abacavir during pregnancy and lactation have not been conducted.
+Adequate and well-controlled clinical studies of the safety of abacavir during pregnancy and lactation have not been conducted.

-If necessary, use during pregnancy should weigh the expected benefit of therapy for the mother and the potential risk to the fetus.
+If use during pregnancy is necessary, the expected benefits of therapy for the mother should be weighed against the potential risk to the fetus.

 Antiviral agent, synthetic carbocyclic analogue of nucleosides.
 Inside the cell, abacavir is converted with the participation of cellular enzymes into the active metabolite carbovir triphosphate.
 Carbovir triphosphate is an analogue of deoxyguanosine-5"-triphosphate (dGTP).
-Carbovir triphosphate inhibits the activity of HIV-1 reverse transcriptase, which is due to competition with the natural substrate dGTP and disruption of its integration into viral DNA.
-The loss of the 3"-OH group in the embedded nucleoside analogue prevents formation of 5"- and 3"-phosphoroether bonds necessary for the elongation of the DNA chain.
+Carbovir triphosphate inhibits the activity of HIV-1 reverse transcriptase, which is due to competition with the natural substrate dGTP and disruption of its incorporation into viral DNA.
+The loss of the 3"-OH group in the built-in nucleoside analog prevents formation of 5"- and 3"-phosphoroester bonds necessary for elongation of the DNA chain.
 As a result, the growth of viral DNA stops.

 Indications